 In the event Confidential Information is disclosed in written form (including facsimile message and E-mail), it shall be clearly marked as “Proprietary” or “Confidential” by a stamp or other obvious written identification.
 In the event the disclosing party orally discloses Confidential Information to the receiving party, such oral information shall be deemed to be Confidential Information only if the disclosing party promptly notifies the receiving party of such oral disclosure, and reduce to writing such Information marked as “Proprietary” or “Confidential” within thirty (30) days of such oral disclosure.

-Mantenance of Confidentiality.
+Maintenance of Confidentiality.

 The receiving party shall prevent the unauthorized use, disclosure, dissemination or publication of the Confidential Information with the same degree of care that the receiving party uses to protect its own confidential information of a similar nature, but no less than a reasonable degree of care.
 The receiving party agrees to notify the disclosing party in writing of any misuse or misappropriation of the Confidential Information which may come to the receiving party’s attention.